Anamika1214/GOES-16-Raw-Images/README.md

 The project's main goal is to give insight about what can be done with the combination of these images.

-This project is currently being developed at the Center for Meteorological and Climate Research Applied to Agriculture (CEPAGRI) located at the University of Campinas in Brazil.

  Band 3             |   Band 7
 :-------------------------:|:-------------------------:
 ![alt text](https://github.com/wesleysatelis/GOES-16/blob/master/Output/Band03/S10635335_201808191615.png)  |  ![alt text](https://github.com/wesleysatelis/GOES-16/blob/master/Output/Band07/S10635339_201808181215.png)